Newsthink teaching resource: the Ukraine crisis

 Quick activities

-Even before the frightening events seen this year, communities in Ukraine were bearing the brunt of eight long years of conflict.
-Use this teaching resource, based on a picture taken of the International Red Cross working in Poland in February 2022, with young people to explore the impacts conflict and crisis have on people, and discuss our common human values.
+Even before the frightening events witnessed in recent times, communities in Ukraine had already been enduring the impacts of long-term conflict for years.
+Use this teaching resource, based on a picture taken of the International Red Cross working in Poland, to explore with young people the effects of conflict and crisis on individuals, and engage in discussions about our shared human values.

 If you would like support on how to approach global conflicts like the Ukraine crisis with learners, you can use our resource on exploring conflict in impartial and neutral ways.